High Dimensional Data Enrichment: Interpretable, Fast, and Data-Efficient: Introduction

+If in our DS model we pick all structure inducing functions $f_g$ to be $l_1$-norm, the resulting model is very similar to the DSM where $\norm{\B_1}{1, \infty}$ induces similarity between tasks and $\norm{\B_2}{1,1}$ models their discrepancies.
+On the other hand, the degree of freedom of DSM model is higher than DS because $\norm{\B_1}{1, \infty}$ regularizer enforces shared support of $\bbeta^*_{1g}$s, i.e., $\text{supp}(\bbeta_{1i}^*) = \text{supp}(\bbeta_{1j}^*)$ but allows $\bbeta_{1i}^* \neq \bbeta_{1j}^*$ while in DS we have a single common parameter $\bbeta_0^*$.
+So one would expect that DS estimators should have smaller sample complexity compared to their DSM counterparts and our analysis confirm that our estimator is more data efficient than DSM estimator of \cite{jrsr10}, Table \ref{compare}.
+Mainly, DSM requires every task $i$ to have large enough samples to learn its own common parameters $\bbeta_i$ but since DS shares the common parameter it only requires the {\em{total dataset over all tasks}} to be sufficiently large.

-data enriched model where $\bbeta_g$s are sparse, has recently gained attention because of its application in wide range of domains such as personalized medicine \cite{domu16}, sentiment analysis, banking strategy \cite{grti16}, single cell data analysis \cite{olvi15}, road safety \cite{olvi14}, and disease subtype analysis \cite{domu16}.
-More generally, in any high dimensional domain where the population consists of groups, data enrichment framework has the potential to boost both parameter estimation and prediction.
+The linear DS model where $\bbeta_g$'s are sparse has recently gained attention because of its application in wide range of domains such as personalized medicine \cite{domu16}, sentiment analysis, banking strategy \cite{grti16}, single cell data analysis \cite{olvi15}, road safety \cite{olvi14}, and disease subtype analysis \cite{domu16}.
+More generally, in any high-dimensional problem where the population consists of groups, data sharing has the potential to boost the prediction accuracy and results in a more interpretable set of parameters.

-In spite of the recent surge in applying data enrichment framework to different domains, limited advances have been made in understanding statistical and computational properties of suitable estimators for the data enriched model.
-In fact, non-asymptotic statistical properties, including sample complexity and statistical rates of convergence, of regularized estimators for the data enriched model is still an open question \cite{grti16, olvi14}.
-To the best of our knowledge, the only theoretical guarantee for data enrichment is provided in \cite{olvi15} where authors prove sparsistency of their proposed method under the stringent irrepresentability condition of the design matrix.
-Also beyond sparsity and $l_1$-norm, no other structure has been investigated for these models.
-Further, no computational results, such as computational rates of convergence of iterative algorithms for the estimators, exist in the literature.
+In spite of the recent surge in applying data sharing framework to different domains, limited advances have been made in understanding the statistical and computational properties of suitable estimators for the DS model \eqref{eq:dsl}.
+In fact, non-asymptotic statistical properties, including sample complexity and statistical rates of convergence, of regularized estimators for the data sharing model is still an open question \cite{grti16, olvi14}.
+To the best of our knowledge, the only theoretical guarantee for data sharing is provided in \cite{olvi15} where authors prove sparsistency of their proposed method under the irrepresentability condition of the design matrix for recovering \emph{supports} of common and individual parameters.
+Existing support recovery guarantees \cite{olvi15}, sample complexity and $l_2$ consistency results \cite{jrsr10} of related MTL models are restricted to sparsity and $l_1$-norm, while our estimator and \emph{norm consistency} analysis work for \emph{any} structure induced by arbitrary convex functions $f_g$.
+Moreover, no computational results, such as rates of convergence of the estimation procedures exist in the literature.